-3.1.2.2 Legal Rights Objection
+3.24.2.2 Legal Rights Objection

-Only a rightsholder has standing to file a legal rights objection.
+A rightsholder has standing to file a legal rights objection.
 The source and documentation of the existing legal rights the objector is claiming (which may include either registered or unregistered trademarks) are infringed by the applied-for gTLD must be included in the filing.